FrankHossfeld/sema4g/README.md

 ```

 ## Example
-SeMa4g provides an example to show some common use cases.
+SeMa4g provides an example web application to show some common use cases.

 To run the example use:
 ```